[ ⊥ TEXT ]

 I love tinkering with terminals and text editors, and am the author of fidget.nvim, an extensible UI for Neovim notifications and LSP progress messages.

 Once upon a time, I composed music for humans, but nowadays I primarily produce music for computers when I have time.
 I was also Music Director for my college a cappella group, the Columbia Kingsmen.
-I’m interested in one day building programming languages for music production.
+Some day, I’ll build programming languages for music production.